cpteague/MECA482-Teague-Singh/README.md

 -Create a Github page with information on the project and all related files and visuals

 # Project Introduction
 In this project, students will create a mathematical model for an inverted, self leveling Furuta Pendulum.
 This project will utilize multiple software programs that students have been educated on in several of their classes.
-These software programs include Solidworks, Matlab, Coppelia Sim, and Simulink.
+Some of these software programs include Solidworks, Matlab, Coppelia Sim, and Simulink.